 What is Ethanol Blended Fuel?

-Ethanol blended fuel is renewable alternative fuel.
+Ethanol blended fuel is a renewable alternative fuel.
 Ethanol is added to gasoline as mandated by the EPA to lower carbon emissions to make engines more eco-friendly.

 About 95 percent of the ethanol produced in the U.S. is made from corn.
 Today, 97% of gasoline sold in America has ethanol in it.
 Henry Ford’s first car ran on 100% ethanol!

 Dr. Ruth MacDonald, Chair and Professor of the Department of Food Science and Human Nutrition at Iowa State University met with us to answer all of our questions about GMOs, hormones and preservatives.
-She’s passionate about helping people learn how we get our food and where it comes from.
-She told us the truth about the myths we hear about our food.

 One main take-away got from Dr. MacDonald is that we don’t need to be afraid of food, that conventional food is just as safe as organic.